All Episodes

 And in fact, just to share a little something, I am freshly back from vacation right now, even as we speak.

-I have not done my own show here in Texas for the last week, and I am due to return to my own local program here in 107-degree Dallas-Fort Worth on Monday.
+I have not done my own show here in Texas for the last week, and I am due to return to my own local program here in 107-degree Dallas, Fort Worth, on Monday.

-But then uh I got the the Bo Snertley text uh like morning before last, waking up, and I just want to just reach out to those of you who are listening, really anywhere in the Pacific Northwest, I guess, but but specifically Reno, Tahoe, oh my gosh, because that's where I've just been.
+And I just want to just reach out to those of you who are listening, really anywhere in the Pacific Northwest, I guess, but specifically Reno, Tahoe.

-Uh I guess maybe when there's 40 feet of snow on the ground, you might want to hit a beach somewhere, but uh up there in in Reno and Tahoe, it just doesn't get better.
+I guess maybe when there's 40 feet of snow on the ground, you might want to hit a beach somewhere.

-We rode horses, we uh rafted down the trucky river.
+We rafted down the Truckee River.

 It was just incredible.

-Okay, maybe a little bit of that, but just to uh just just to mention a couple of things about this magnificent land, this incredible country we live in, and across the fruited plain that Rush so frequently describes, even as uh things are are dire,
+But just to mention a couple of things about this magnificent land, this incredible country we live in and across the fruited plain that Rush so frequently describes.

 Oh, and we'll be talking about that today.

-But uh I guess a trip like this and being away from doing a talk show for a week, and sort of away from the uh just the constant drumbeat of the issues.
+But I guess a trip like this and being away from doing a talk show for a week and sort of away from just the constant drumbeat of the issues, it gives you a chance to step back, look at everything, look at the country, and develop what I hope is not ill-placed optimism.

-Maybe you just got back from somewhere else, maybe you just came back from Alaska or New England or down to the beaches of Florida or just wherever.
+Maybe you just came back from Alaska or New England or down to the beaches of Florida or just wherever.

-But I just want to tell you on this particular Friday, for the moment it's still America.
+But I just want to tell you on this particular Friday, for the moment, it's still America.

-Uh we have each other, you know, we have uh we have all kinds of liberal media out blathering about, but we have so many alternative sources of media, so many things on the internet, so much in talk radio, led by the Clarion Call of this show for for decades now, and um so with um I guess that's uh I guess that's enough of that.
+We have all kinds of liberal media out blathering about, but we have so many alternative sources of media, so many things on the internet, so much in talk radio, led by the clarion call of this show for decades now.

 Let's hop into some issues, shall we?

-But I I do.
+But I do.

-You feel like knocking on the doors of local stations and saying, Do you have an hour where I can just take some calls?
+You feel like knocking on the doors of local stations and saying, do you have an hour where I can just take some calls?

-And I confess this happened to me a little bit this week gone by, and uh and I've you know, doing a little bit of homework have become aware in retrospect of uh of much of what Russia's had to say and a lot of what I would have said if I'd had my own show.
+And I've, you know, doing a little bit of homework, have become aware in retrospect of much of what Russia's had to say and a lot of what I would have said if I'd had my own show.

-So some of that uh comes to uh comes to mind.
+So some of that comes to mind.

-Uh here on on any open line Friday, it's very much a function of things that have gone on the entire week, kind of a week in review, tie a bow around events uh since Monday, various other things that might be floating around in our shared consciousness, and also of course, things that are as uh as hot and fresh as today's headlines.
+Here on any open line Friday, it's very much a function of things that have gone on the entire week, kind of a week in review, tie a bow around events since Monday, various other things that might be floating around in our shared consciousness.

-And one of the things that caught me as I woke up this very morning was uh the Republican accusations that the Obama administration is essentially instituting backdoor amnesty.
+And one of the things that caught me as I woke up this very morning was the Republican accusations that the Obama administration is essentially instituting backdoor amnesty.

 It's amnesty by fiat.

-Officials are announcing that they are launching a case by case review of illegal immigrants slated for deportation in an effort to thin the list.
+Officials are announcing that they are launching a case-by-case review of illegal immigrants slated for deportation in an effort to thin the list.

 Thin the list, really, and focus resources on kicking out criminals.

-Well even at Fox News.com, the uh the the phraseology becomes tricky, and I love my brothers and sisters at Fox News.
+And I love my brothers and sisters at Fox News.

 They're all criminals.